Ornithopsis: History of discovery

-Owen revisisted the material in 1875, where he described multiple new species within his new genus Bothriospondylus.
-Agreeing with the vertebral identity of BMNH R2239, but considering it closer to the type species Bothriospondylus suffossus than any flying animal as Seeley had suggested, Owen gave the new species name Bothriospondylus elongatus for the specimen.
-For BMNH R28632, Owen named the new species Bothriospondylus magnus, as he did not consider the two Wealden vertebrae to belong to the same taxon.
+Owen revisited the material in 1875, where he described multiple new species within his new genus Bothriospondylus.
+Agreeing with the vertebral identity of NHMUK PV R 2239, but considering it closer to the type species Bothriospondylus suffossus than any flying animal as Seeley had suggested, Owen gave the new species name Bothriospondylus elongatus for the specimen.
+For NHMUK PV R 28632, Owen named the new species Bothriospondylus magnus, as he did not consider the two Wealden vertebrae to belong to the same taxon.
 Owen heavily disagreed with the interpretations of Seeley that the vertebrae were open and lightly constructed and showed relationships to birds and pterosaurs, considering the name Ornithopsis to be glaringly false and thus suggesting his new names should have priority over Seeley's older designations.
 Owen then reassigned B. magnus to the genus Chondrosteosaurus as Chondrosteosaurus magnus in 1876, considering it closely related to the type species Chondrosteosaurus gigas from the Wealden.

 Hulke described additional sauropod material from the Wealden in 1879, and reevaluated the designations used by Owen and Seeley.
-Hulke identified BMNH R28632 as the type of O. hulkei, rendering Bothriospondylus magnus and Chondrosteosaurus magnus as junior objective synonyms.
+Hulke identified NHMUK PV R 28632 as the type of O. hulkei, rendering Bothriospondylus magnus and Chondrosteosaurus magnus as junior objective synonyms.
 As well, Hulke noted that the comment of Owen that the name Ornithopsis was misleading was false, as the vertebrae were lightly-constructed regardless of their relationships.
-Hulke also referred the genus Eucamerotus, named earlier by him in 1870, and the genus Chondrosteusaurus to Ornithopsis as junior synonyms, with other fossils found in the Wealden beds showing that they all shared the unique internal structure of Ornithopsis.
+Hulke also referred the genus Eucamerotus, named earlier by him in 1870, and the genus Chondrosteosaurus to Ornithopsis as junior synonyms, with other fossils found in the Wealden beds showing that they all shared the unique internal structure of Ornithopsis.
 Though William Blows identified in 1995 that most of the Wealden sauropod material has been designated as dubious or intermediate, the type vertebra of Ornithopsis shows unique features in its lateral compression and a ventral ridge, and represents a diagnostic titanosauriform.

+In 2023, a fragmentary dorsal vertebra from the Balve in northwestern Germany, preserved in limestone dating to the Late Barremian-Early Aptian, was described.
+It was referred to Ornithopsis sp.? because it also possesses the lateral compression considered unique to Ornithopsis.
+However, the poor preservation of the specimen makes the referral tentative.

 Additional species

-Hulke described pelvis material, BMNH R97, from the Wealden in 1882, found associated with a few vertebrae, as the new species Ornithopsis eucamerotus.
-He retained Eucamerotus and Chondrosteosaurus as synonyms of Ornithopsis, but suggested that O. hulkei should only contain the original vertebra BMNH R2239.
-The designation by Hulke of BMNH R2239 as type conflicted with his earlier assertion that BMNH R28632 was the type, so Lydekker corrected this in 1888 by formally designated BMNH R28632 as the only type with the consultation of Seeley.
+Hulke described pelvis material, NHMUK PV R 97, from the Wealden in 1882, found associated with a few vertebrae, as the new species Ornithopsis eucamerotus.
+He retained Eucamerotus and Chondrosteosaurus as synonyms of Ornithopsis, but suggested that O. hulkei should only contain the original vertebra NHMUK PV R 2239.
+The designation by Hulke of NHMUK PV R 2239 as type conflicted with his earlier assertion that NHMUK PV R 28632 was the type, so Lydekker corrected this in 1888 by formally designated NHMUK PV R 28632 as the only type with the consultation of Seeley.